 - Participants will have a screening visit with a physical exam and medical history.

-- Participants will visit the National Institutes of Health Clinical Center once a year for 9 years.
-There will be 10 total visits.
-Most visits will last 5 to 6 hours a day for 2 to 3 days.
+- Participants will visit the National Institutes of Health Clinical Center every 18 month or 3 years for up to 9 years.
+There will be up to 6 total visits.
+Most visits will last 5 to 6 hours a day for 1 to 3 days.

 - Magnetic resonance imaging to take pictures of the brain.
 Some of these tests will be done at rest.
 Others will require participants to perform an activity during the scan.

 - Medication withdrawal for 12 hours overnight for people taking PD medications.
 This may be done before some scans.
 Participants who feel unwell when they stop taking medications will be allowed to start taking them again.